NAME

 This nested structure defines the role tree.
 Roles descendent of roles are called sub-roles.
 Role names are case insensitive and must be unique.

-, even if left empty, the
+By defining roles, even if left empty, the

 system will switch into default-deny access control mode, and each function